JavonGil/osTicket-install-prereqs/README.md

   </tr>
 </table>
 <p>- Right-click the dolphin Unamed, select Create new, and click Database.</p>
-<p>- ⚠️ Name the database "osTicket".⚠️ This is another IMPORTANT step towards our success.
+<p>- ⚠️ Name the database "osTicket".⚠️ This is another IMPORTANT step.
 Click OK.
 See Figure 60</p>
 <br/>

 <table>